alexperezferreiros/netlify-web/content/home/cv.md

 active = true  # Activate this widget? true/false
 weight = 40  # Order that this section will appear.

-title = "CV"
+title = "Curriculum Vitae"
-subtitle = "Curriculum Vitae"
+subtitle = ""

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.